muojp/hellovnext-docker/README.md

 this will fetch everything needed and start embedded web server.

-Then, open http://localhost:5000/ will show you the "Hello World" page.
+Then, opening http://localhost:5000/ will show you the "Hello World" page.

 ## Some playing scenarios